DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-get-into-teaching.md

 [Read our advice on writing your teacher training personal statement](/train-to-be-a-teacher/how-to-apply-for-teacher-training#writing-your-teacher-training-personal-statement).

-## 8. Arrange your references
+## 8. Arrange your referees

 Your referees can tell training providers about your qualities and abilities, so it’s important they know you well.

-You'll provide your referee details when you apply.
-If you're offered a place on a course, your teacher training provider will then contact your referees once you accept their offer.
+You'll need to provide your referee details when you apply.
+Your teacher training provider will then contact your referees once you accept a place on their course.

 [Find out more about the requirements for references](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-referees).